Effect of redshift bin mismatch on cross correlation between DESI Legacy Imaging Survey and Planck CMB lensing potential: Distribution of the photometric redshift error

-The precise modelling of photometric redshift error distribution is required to propagate redshift uncertainties in the estimation of parameters.
+Precise modelling of the distribution of photometric redshift error is required to propagate redshift uncertainties in the estimation of parameters.
 H21 adopted a modified Lorentzian function (Eq. \ref{eq:modified_lorentzian}) to model the redshift error distribution of $\Delta z = z_{s} - z_{p}$ ($s\equiv$ spectroscopic; $p\equiv$ photometric) as a function of $z_{p}$, $p(z_{s} - z_{p}|z_{p})$.

-$\mathcal{N}$ is the normalization factor and $x_{0},\sigma,a$ are the parameters to be constrained for every tomographic bin.
-The best fit-values of $x_{0},\sigma,a$ from H21 are quoted in Table \ref{tab:DESI_data}.
+where $\mathcal{N}$ is the {normalisation} factor and $x_{0},\sigma$ and $a$ are the parameters to be constrained for every tomographic bin.
+The best fit-values of $x_{0},\sigma$ and $a$ from H21 are quoted in Table \ref{tab:DESI_data}.

-The photometric error distributions compared to the best fit modified Lorentzian functions are shown in Fig. \ref{fig:photo_err_func_paper3}.
-The modified Lorentzian functions provide a good estimate near the peak of the error distributions, but fail to capture the broader tails of the error distribution.
+Fig. \ref{fig:photo_err_func_paper3} shows the photometric error distributions compared to the best-fit modified Lorentzian functions.
+The modified Lorentzian functions provide a good estimate near the peak of the error distributions but fail to capture the broader tails of the error distribution.
 We attempted to model the broad wings of the error distributions with a sum of three Gaussians.
-As shown in Fig. \ref{fig:photo_err_func_paper3}, our sum of Gaussians model better captures the tails of the error distributions, at marginal expense of increasing the number of free parameters in the fitting function.
-An important point to note is we only seek to fit the broad wings that immediately follow the peak of the error distributions and not the extremities, to avoid over-fitting.
+As shown in Fig. \ref{fig:photo_err_func_paper3}, our sum of Gaussians model better captures the tails of the error distributions, at {the} marginal expense of increasing the number of free parameters in the fitting function.
+An important point to note is we only seek to fit the broad wings that immediately follow the peak of the error distributions and not the extremities, which is to avoid over-fitting.
 In section \ref{sec:results_wout_leakage_corr_paper3}, we detail the impact of modelling the wings of the error distributions on the estimation of parameters.